wagtail/wagtail-live/docs/getting_started/tutorial.md

 Go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) and create a new page of type `LiveBlogPage`.

-You can choose the title you like for the page and fill the `channel_id` field with the ID of the channel you created in Slack.
+You can choose the title you like for the page and fill the `channel_id` field with the ID of the channel you created in the input source chosen (Slack/Telegram).

 Click on the `Live` button to display the page.

-Enter in the channel you created in Slack and start posting in the channel.
+Enter in the channel you created in the input source chosen and start posting.

 You should see your posts in the page momentarily!